Field Notes Journal

 The material presented here is generated from my own recorded data.

 Depending on the subject, records may include dates, locations, categories, species, counts, measurements, positions, or other structured details.
-These are stored, organised, and then used to produce summary reports intended to make patterns easier to inspect.
+These are stored and organised, then used to produce summary reports intended to make patterns easier to inspect.
 Some reports are visual, some tabular, and some interactive; all arise from the same general aim: to turn accumulated observations into something that can be reviewed clearly and revisited later.

 The site is arranged by subject area, but the method is broadly consistent throughout: